EmilBjorkeng/school-pizza-place-server/README.md

 > Then you clone the repository into a folder, open a terminal and type `npm init` and `npm install express --save`.
 > To run it just type `node server.js`.
 Now it should be live at `localhost:8081` or `your.ip.here:8181` for other people on your network.

 I should note that the local server was never made for anyone else to download and try it so no guarantees.
 Tho I would not see any reason it worldn't work.
+The site is also in Norwegain because of the simple fact that we are Norwegian.